Digital Security Explained

 Scope boundary (to prevent topic drift)

 This site focuses on digital protection and risk.
-Topics that are primarily about system architecture, infrastructure design, or physical network build layers are handled separately to keep coverage clear and focused.
+Topics primarily about system architecture, infrastructure design, or physical network build layers are handled separately to keep coverage clear.

 If a topic meaningfully discusses encryption, identity, authentication, risk, or threat mitigation, it belongs here.
 If it is mainly about how systems are built or architected, it belongs on the infrastructure site.